cyoki/IoTLab/lab2/README.md

 ## Build and Flash

-There are two methods to build and Flash, one is using native esp-idf in [WiFi station example](https://github.com/espressif/esp-idf/tree/master/examples/wifi/getting_started/station), the other is using PlatformIO IDE, we use
+There are two methods to build and Flash, to use the native esp-idf in the [WiFi station example](https://github.com/espressif/esp-idf/tree/master/examples/wifi/getting_started/station), is to use PlatformIO IDE.
+We use PlatformIO in this project
-PlatformIO in the project.

 ## Create the project